Completing the Other Requirements

 Your Scoutmaster is responsible for doing any follow up if any of the references do not get returned, so be sure he knows who you gave them to.

 This list does change occasionally.
 When there are changes, there is a date set beyond which you must use the new requirements, even if you already have earned the merit badges you needed under the old rules.
 As you earn the merit badges, keep your part of the merit badge cards in case there is any question later.
 Note that Family Life, Personal Fitness, and Personal Management each include requirements that take three months.
 Be sure you contact the merit badge counselor before you start working on these requirements.
 You should have a merit badge card signed by your Scoutmaster before you meet with the counselor, or start working on the merit badge.
-Be sure you have all your signed merit badge cards in case there is any problem with the records at the council office.

 Requirement 5: While a Life Scout, plan, develop, and give leadership to others in a service project helpful to any religious institution, any school, or your community.
 (The project should benefit an organization other than Boy Scouting.)
 The project proposal must be approved by the organization benefiting from the effort, your unit leader and unit committee, and the council or district before you start.
 You must use the Eagle Scout Leadership Service Project Workbook, No. 512-927, in meeting this requirement.